fuel-champions/start-here/README.md

 * Exclusive merch based on level and contributions
 * Chances to join Champions only events and meetups both online and in person

+Champions are auto-renewed every year once they have been accepted into the program, pending being active in the program.
+An inactive Champion over the course of a calendar year will risk being removed from the program.
+Once accepted, we encourage you to participate in initiatives and discussions and take full advantage of what the program has to offer!

 ### Champion Levels

 The Fuel Developer Champions Program has 4 levels: